BlanchetteLab/SACSANN/README.md

   - `scaler.p`
   - `mlp_top_weights.p`
   - `final_scaler.p`

+## Citing SACSANN
+If SACSANN was used in your analysis, please cite:

+Prost, J.A., Cameron, C.J.F. and Blanchette, M. (2020) SACSANN: identifying sequence-based determinants of chromosomal compartments. *bioRxiv*. doi: https://doi.org/10.1101/2020.10.06.328039

 ## License
 SACSANN is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation.